jeffrey-shum/ascii-art-image-manipulation/README.md

 # ASCII Art

-Convert images to ASCII representations and print in a shell
+Convert images to ASCII representations and print to a shell

 ## Technologies